vmuriart/esantorella.github.io/index.md

 ---

 # About me

-I recently finished an economics PhD at Harvard University, where I focused on applied econometrics and education, especially relating to teacher value-added.
+I'm an economist, data scientist, and machine learning algorithm developer at [QuantCo](http://quantco.com), where I build pricing solutions.
-I now develop pricing algorithms at [QuantCo](http://quantco.com).
+I recently finished an economics PhD in the fields of econometrics and public economics at Harvard University, where my fields were econometrics and public economics.
+I focused on methodological issues in evaluating teacher quality.

 I once successfully ingested the clear plastic thing from the top of the blender.